-Table 2-10.
-SIP Page Parameters
+Table 2-14.
+SIP Configuration Parameters

 Web Page Item Description SIP Settings Enable SIP Operation ?
 When enabled, the device will transmit, receive, and process SIP messages according to the configured SIP settings below.
 Primary SIP Server ?
 Enter the SIP server address as an IPv4 address in dotted decimal notation or a fully qualified domain name.
 This parameter also becomes the host portion of the SIP-URI for the device's extension on the primary SIP server.
 This field can accept entries of up to 255 characters in length.
 Primary SIP User ID ?
 Specify the SIP User ID for the Primary SIP Server.
 This parameter becomes the user portion of the SIP-URI for the device's extension on the primary SIP server.
 Enter up to 64 alphanumeric characters.
 Primary SIP Auth ID ?
 Specify the Authenticate ID for the Primary SIP Server.
 This parameter is required for SIP registration authentication.
 Enter up to 64 alphanumeric characters.
 Primary SIP Auth Password ?
 Specify the Authenticate Password for the Primary SIP Server.
 This parameter is required for SIP registration authentication.
 Enter up to 64 alphanumeric characters.
-Re-registration Interval (in seconds) The SIP Re-registration interval (in seconds) is the SIP Registration lease time, also known as the expiry.
-The supported range is 30-3600 seconds.
-Enter up to 4 digits.
 Backup SIP Server 1 ?
 Enter the backup SIP server address as an IPv4 address in dotted decimal notation or a fully qualified domain name.
 This parameter also becomes the host portion of the SIP-URI for the device's extension on the backup SIP server.
 This field can accept entries of up to 255 characters in length.
 Backup SIP User ID 1 ?
 Specify the SIP User ID for the first backup SIP Server.
 This parameter becomes the user portion of the SIP-URI for the device's extension on the first backup SIP server.
 Enter up to 64 alphanumeric characters.
 Backup SIP Auth ID 1 ?
 Specify the Authenticate ID for the first backup SIP server.
 This parameter is required for SIP registration authentication.
 Enter up to 64 alphanumeric characters.
-Backup SIP Auth Password 1 [2] Specify the Authenticate Password for the first backup SIP server.
+Backup SIP Auth Password 1 ?
+Specify the Authenticate Password for the first backup SIP server.
 This parameter is required for SIP registration authentication.
 Enter up to 64 alphanumeric characters.
-Re-registration Interval (in seconds) The SIP Re-registration interval (in seconds) is the SIP Registration lease time, also known as the expiry.
-The supported range is 30-3600 seconds.
-Enter up to 4 digits.
 Backup SIP Server 2 ?
 Enter a second backup SIP server address as an IPv4 address in dotted decimal notation or a fully qualified domain name.
 This parameter also becomes the host portion of the SIP-URI for the device's extension on the second backup SIP server.
 This field can accept entries of up to 255 characters in length.
-Backup SIP User ID 2 ?
-Specify the SIP User ID for the second backup SIP Server.
+Backup SIP User ID 2 Specify the SIP User ID for the second backup SIP Server.
 This parameter becomes the user portion of the SIP-URI for the device's extension on the second backup SIP server.
 Enter up to 64 alphanumeric characters.
-Backup SIP Auth ID 2 ?
-Specify the Authenticate ID for the second backup SIP server.
+Backup SIP Auth ID 2 Specify the Authenticate ID for the second backup SIP server.
 This parameter is required for SIP registration authentication.
 Enter up to 64 alphanumeric characters.
 Backup SIP Auth Password 2 ?
 Specify the Authenticate Password for the second backup SIP server.
 This parameter is required for SIP registration authentication.
 Enter up to 64 alphanumeric characters.
+Remote SIP Port ?
+The Remote SIP Port is the port number the device will use as the destination port when sending SIP messages.
+The default Remote SIP Port is 5060.
+The supported range is 0-65536.
+Enter up to 5 digits.

-Table 2-10.
-SIP Page Parameters (continued)
+Table 2-14.
+SIP Configuration Parameters (continued)